What is a Service?

 - SVC001 - Receive Invoices from Customer A

-- SVC001 - Send monthly salary to bank
+- SVC001 - Send monthly salary to the bank

-TIP: Having a unique identifier part l ike SVC001 in this example makes it possible to filter large amounts of Services making administration simpler
+TIP: Having a unique identifier part like SVC001 in this example makes it possible to filter a large number of Services, making the administration much simpler

-With this naming convention the notion of Services will be easier to understand and follow.
+With this naming convention, the notion of Services will be easier to understand and follow.
 There are actually many information elements in the examples.
-Obviously messages are being transported on a physical medium, this is the Endpoints.
+Obviously, messages are being transported on a physical medium, this is the Endpoints.
 The 'Invoice' and 'Salary' are the Message Types.
-Direction is also provided in the examples.
+The direction is also provided in the examples.
 The Monitoring Agent Configuration or destination was also mentioned; 'Customer A' and 'Bank' is the System.